MarcFish/myne/README.md

 # Network Embedding Just For Study
-This repository provides a reproduction for NRL models and is just for study network structure.
+This repository provides a reproduction for NRL models and is just for study.

 ## Visual by TTNE
 ### LINE